 Popular Embroidery Digitizing Software

 Various software tools, such as Wilcom, Brother PE-Design, and Hatch Embroidery, are available to digitize embroidery designs.
-Each software offers unique features, including stitch simulation, design editing, and automatic stitch generation, making turning artwork into digitized embroidery files easier.
+Each software offers unique features, including stitch simulation, design editing, and automatic stitch generation, making it easier to turn artwork into digitized embroidery files.

 Essential Tools for Digitizing